makersacademy/chitter-challenge/README.md

 To create this app I have used:

 * pg gem for the database connection.
 * RSpec to write tests.
 * Sinatra, the webrick gem and rack-test in order to set up and write the routes and to be able to run the app locally.
 * BCrypt in order to encrypt the passwords so they are hashed and cannot be accessed through the db.
 * Mail and Pony gems in order to set up the emails being sent.

+Notes on running the app:

+* If you tag someone in a peep they will recieve an email to the email address associated with their account from the email address associated with your account to let them know.

 To run the app:

 ```
 $ git clone git@github.com:ellaskolnick/chitter-challenge.git